 Tzintzun (Hummingbird) Aguilar Izzo (they, them) is a P'urépecha/LatinX visual creator, media producer and organizer.
 Tzintzun views every artform as an act of storytelling, a tool to weave communities together.
 Their work is a humble attempt to tell the stories of a new shared reality; stories that can serve as bridges, linkages for the people who are fighting to create a regenerative future.

 In recent years, Tzintzun has collaborated with their art and life partner, Blake Lavia.
 Under the collective, Talking Wings, they have worked on several environmental art and community centered projects.
 They are currently producing Burning or Breathing, a video series about Guardians of earth and water.

 Previously, Blake and Tzintzun collaborated together on Memory Flow / Water of Boston.
 The project explored the layers of history hidden under the Quabbin Reservoir, source of Boston’s drinking water.
-During this project, Tzintzun and Blake coordinated multiple exhibitions and organized a weekend long conference/conversation with indigenous elders.
+During this project, Tzintzun and Blake coordinated multiple exhibitions and organized a weekend long conference/conversation with native elders.

 In addition, Tzintzun and Blake's short films and installations have been exhibited in a number of venues, such as the Centro per l'Arte Contemporanea Luigi Pecci, The ROAR Magazine, the Richard F. Brush Art Gallery, the TAUNY Center, the Godine Family Gallery/MassArt, and the K&P New York Gallery.